 Wander Round the High Street

-The High Street has lots of cute historic building.
-It has a mix of independent and chain shops.
+The High Street has some cute historic buildings and is a mix of independent and chain shops.
 Unfortunately a lot of them are in disrepair, so parts of it can feel quite shabby.
+(The King's Mile is probably the cutest part of town.)

 St. Augustine’s Abbey